arjunmakesthings/itp-blog/content/case against ai.md

 ---
 # incidents:
 - mimi asking the computer to draw {emotion} rectangle in [[intro-to-computational-media/icm_class-1|icm_class-1]], and it failing to do so.
+- asking the computer to make a game on an arduino, but it not understanding the intricacies (and getting them wrong); in [[intro-to-physical-computing/ipc_experiments_week-2|ipc_experiments_week-2]].

 ---